slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 Among the junk adverts the visa was absent, and I could feel the government silently shrug.

-Downtown I climbed the subway stairs emerging from the void, trying to avoid the army of commuters' glaring asses in front of me.
-I followed my usual route to the 43rd street office and found a hulking Kevin out front with a white stub between his fingers.
+Downtown I climbed the subway stairs emerging for air, trying to avoid the army of commuters' glaring asses in front of me.
+I followed my usual route to the forty third street office and found a hulking Kevin out front with a white stub between his fingers.

 He was an interesting case.
 We coded together since I joined.
 At six foot five the man spent his life chasing a medal in the olympic games, and he came out a world champion javelin thrower.
 After winning the gold he rejoiced.
-But four years later the world was looking for the next world champion thrower, so he decided to move on to a different challenge behind a desk punching keys with me.
+But four years later the world was looking for the next champion thrower, so he decided to move on to a different challenge behind a desk programming, punching keys with me.
 He also decided to take up the challenge of smoking, practicing twice daily with ones he rolled himself.

 "Hey Om."

 "Good morning."

 "Kind of late for morning."
-He looked down the long valley thick with cars and sidewalk, a lost look in his eyes.
+His gaze was locked down the long valley thick with cars and sidewalk, a lost look in his eyes.

 "You know about the gym cruise?"
 I asked.